modsLabs/MOD-CSS-2.0.2/README.md

 MOD-CSS is a free utility-first CSS framework for front-end development.
 It's can be used to design web page or any website.
 We support setting of Selector, breakpoints, flexgrid, states, any CSS properties.
-Also, we have our own preloader.
 It's very lightweight (only 10k), single file and only built with javascript.